Complaints about car finance commission

 The FCA’s rules will apply to complaints where:

-- a consumer bought a motor vehicle on finance, for example car, van, campervan or motorbike, before 28 January 2021 (this includes hire purchase agreements such as Personal Contract Purchases)
+- a consumer acquired a motor vehicle on finance, for example car, van, campervan or motorbike – this includes hire-purchase agreements such as personal contract purchases, and motor leasing, or hire, agreements

-- the lender and car dealer (acting as credit broker) had a discretionary commission arrangement, and
+- the lender and car dealer – acting as credit broker – had a commission arrangement in place, and

 - received a final response to their complaint from the business between 12 July 2023 and 29 January 2026.